Danjb1/kam_remake/README.md

 A custom version of the open-source [KaM Remake](http://www.kamremake.com/about/).

-This is a fork of the [official project](https://github.com/Kromster80/kam_remake) (r6720), with the changes listed below.
+This is a fork of the [official project](https://github.com/Kromster80/kam_remake) (r6720+), with the changes listed below.

 ## Changes

  - Trees no longer prevent buildings from being placed

- - No online play (secure authentication unit is not available for unofficial game clients)
+ - Online play disabled (*secure authentication unit is not available for unofficial game clients*)

 ## Build

 Based on the original instructions found [here](https://github.com/reyandme/kam_remake/wiki/ProjectCompilation).

-Projects can be compiled using [Delphi](https://www.embarcadero.com/products/delphi/starter), or [Lazarus](https://www.lazarus-ide.org/) with [FPC 3.0.0](https://sourceforge.net/projects/freepascal/files/Win32/3.0.0/).
+Projects can be compiled using [Delphi](https://www.embarcadero.com/products/delphi/starter).

 1. Copy `data` directory from *KaM: TPR* into project folder (don't overwrite).